open/close all folders

 - Turned Against Their Masters: Intends to hack into the Pentagon and take control of the US's missile defense system, using it to force the world to obey.

-- Verbal Tic: "End of line."
+- Verbal Tic: When finishing conversations, the MCP says, "End of line."

 - You Will Be Assimilated: Kills programs and takes on their functions.